 I wanted to keep this candy recipe as easy as possible for you guys and honestly, for myself.
-I love having great tasting treats around this time of year to keep me away from temptation, so candies like this that are super easy and fast are just the thing.
+I love having great-tasting treats around this time of year to keep me away from temptation, so candies like this that are super easy and fast are just the thing.

-So in the spirit of easy there are only three very simple steps to making this chocolate treat.
+So in the spirit of ease, there are only three very simple steps to making this chocolate treat.
 First, I melted the chocolate chips with some heavy creamy then added in the coconut and almonds.

 Next, I spread the chocolate candy mixture out evenly over a cookie sheet that I had lined with parchment paper.
 Lastly, I chilled the bark in the refrigerator until it was set and ready to cut into squares.
-I love the soft texture of this candy, it reminds me of a rich fudge but thin like chocolate bark.
+I love the soft texture of this candy, it reminds me of a rich fudge but thin chocolate bark.

 Let’s Talk about Ways to Melting and Setting Chocolate